Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 I know.

-want you to go into the other courtroom and swap the jury.
+Once you go in the other courtroom and swap the jury.

 Because he's all relaxed and chill.